 Represents the following: (i) for Mr. Austin, \$183,533 for personal use of corporate aircraft, reimbursement of \$15,067 for club membership dues and \$9,933 for tax planning and financial services; (ii) for Ms. Desai, reimbursement of \$23,553 for tax planning and financial services; (iv) for Mr. Densen, reimbursement of \$24,115 for tax planning and financial services; (v) for Mr. Decy, reimbursement of \$14,418 for club membership dues and \$10,510 for tax planning and financial services; and (vi) for Mr. Gregory, reimbursement of \$7,735 for club membership dues.
 The incremental cost to the Company for personal use of corporate aircraft is generally calculated based on the variable operating costs to the Company, which includes, among other things, fuel costs; landing, ramp and parking fees and other similar expenses; supplies and catering; any customs, foreign permit and similar fees; and crew travel expenses.
 Our aircraft is used primarily for business use; therefore, this methodgy generally excludes fixed costs associated with ownership and operation of our aircraft, such as salaries of the pilots and crew; purchase or lease costs of aircraft; maintenance and upkeep costs; hangar rental expense; insurance costs; and taxes.
 Additionally, family members of NEOs or a purity is reflected in occasionally fly on Quanta's corporate aircraft when it is flying to a destination for a business purpose.
-In those cases, there is no incremental cost to Quanta, and as a result, no amount is reflected in - Represents Quanta's matching contributions under the nonqualified deferred compensation plan that would have been allocated to the NEO's 401(k) plan account, but for applicable limits under the - Represents Quarta's matching contributions under the nonqualined deterred compensation plan that would nave been allocated to the NLO'S at OIK) plan account, but for applicable limits under the Code.
-For additional information on these contributions by Quanta, see Compensation Discussion & Analysis Executive Compensation Decisions for 2023 Deferred Compensation Plan.

-Represents the following: (i) for all NEOs, payment of \$288 (or \$72 for Mr. Gregory) for identity theft protection and monitoring services; (ii) for Mr. Austin, payment of \$45,000 associated with a required regulatory filing and \$4,096 associated with premiums for supplemental insurance policies; (iii) for Mr. Decai \$3,208 associated with premiums for supplemental insurance policies; (iv) for Mr. Jensen, \$3,688 associated with premiums for supplemental insurance policies; (vi) for Mr. Gregory, \$298,730, representing his pro-rated annual inventive bonus for 2023, \$87,500 in consulting fees under his Consulting Agreement and \$6,664 associated with premiums for supplemental insurance policies.
+In those cases, there is no incremental cost to Quanta, and as a result, no amount is reflected in - Represents Quanta's matching contributions under the nonqualified deferred compensation plan that would have been allocated to the NEO's 401(k) plan account, but for applicable limits under the - Code.
+For additional information on these contributions by Quanta, see Compensation Disaston Plan talk with the Compensation Decisions for 2023 Deferred Compensation Plan.
+Represents the following: (i) for all NEOs, payment of \$288 (or \$72 for Mr. Gregory) for identity theft protection and monitoring services; (ii) for Mr. Austin, payment of \$45,000 associated with a required regulatory filing and \$4,096 associated with premiums for supplemental insurance policies; (iii) for Ms. Desai \$3,208 associated with premiums for supplemental insurance policies; (iv) for Mr. Probst, \$13,292 for a vehicle allowance and \$2,704 associated with premiums for supplemental insurance policies; (vi) for Mr. Drobe, \$3,688 associated with premiums for supplemental insurance policies; (vi) for Mr. Gregory, \$298,730, representing his pro-rated annual inventive bonus for 2023, \$87,500 in consulting fees under his Consulting Agreement and \$6,664 associated with premiums for supplemental insurance policies.